taonity/artist-insight-service/README.md

 ## artist-insight
 A service that allows you to fetch your Spotify followings and share them with others.
-This is a test field for new technologies I learn too, so the approaches are not necessarily efficient.
-Yet the project is something that should be useful.

 ### Features
 - Fetch user followings and show them with genres in a list